How Do I Get My Files On The Internet?

 For those poor souls "lost" in university math courses, there is help, indeed.
 This comprehensive series of math videos can help anyone follow the step-by-step mechanics for solving complex problems that appear on exams.
 Very highly recommended.
 Thanks to a major grant from the Gates Foundation, this site also offers outstanding videos for a number of new subject areas.
 Recently, a test preparation section was added for review of the SAT and ACT exams.
 And, if you want to get intimidated, take a look at an introduction to applied math in computer programming: https://www.khanacademy.org/cs

-If you are interested in creating a free "blog", this is the easiest way to do it.
-Highly recommended!
+If you are interested in creating a free "blog", this is an easy way to do that.

 Save printing costs!
+Save trees!
 Create PDF files easily of online articles, with proper attribution of a copyrighted source by citing the online location.
 Eliminate printing needless clutter when using online sources.
 This resource saves trees!
+"Print Friendly" automatically provides a linked reference citation to make any articles you create... and share with students... legal.
+This site effectively eliminates clutter when using online sources.
+You can save an article without the added advertising.

 This is an amazing and free resource that you can use to add a wiki on your own webpage.
 There is no simpler or easier wiki.
 It is possible to create a dynamic single page classroom newsletter in which different students create and add content to various categories... easily!